Photoproduction of K$^{+}$K$^{-}$ pairs in ultra-peripheral collisions

 {\ensuremath{e^{+}e^{-}}} {\ensuremath{\pi^{+}}\xspace} {\ensuremath{\pi^{-}}\xspace} {\ensuremath{\rm{K}^{+}}\xspace} {\ensuremath{\rm{K}^{-}}\xspace} {\ensuremath{\rm\overline{p}}\xspace} {\ensuremath{{\rm K}^{0}_{\rm{S}}}\xspace} {\ensuremath{\Lambda}\xspace} {\ensuremath{\overline{\Lambda}}\xspace} {\ensuremath{\Omega^-}\xspace} {\ensuremath{\overline{\Omega}^+}\xspace} {\ensuremath{\Xi^-}\xspace} {\ensuremath{\overline{\Xi}^+}\xspace} {\ensuremath{\Xi^{\pm}}\xspace} {\ensuremath{\Omega^{\pm}}\xspace} {\ensuremath{^{\rm o}}\xspace} {\ensuremath{\rm{K}^{+}\rm{K}^{-}}\xspace} {\ensuremath{\pi^{+}\pi^{-}}\xspace}

 {\textit{i}.\textit{e}., }

-{\bf Introduction.} High-energy photoproduction is an important technique for studying hadronic interactions.
+High-energy photoproduction is an important technique for studying hadronic interactions.
 Ultra-peripheral collisions (UPCs) of relativistic ions are a tool for studying photonuclear interactions at energies far higher than those available elsewhere~\cite{Bertulani:2005ru,Baltz:2007kq,Contreras:2015dqa,Klein:2020fmr}.
 The electromagnetic field of one nucleus forms an intense virtual-photon beam that can interact with nuclei from the opposing beam.
 UPC interactions occur when the impact parameter ($b$) between the two nuclei is large enough, e.g. $b$ is greater than the sum of the nuclear radii, so that no obscuring hadron--hadron interactions occur.

 A photon can fluctuate into a quark-antiquark pair (dipole) that scatters elastically from a target nucleus, emerging as a real vector meson~\cite{Klein:2019qfb}.
-The elastic scattering is mediated by the Pomeron, which is a colourless object and to lowest order, composed of two gluons.
+The elastic scattering is mediated by the Pomeron, which is a colorless object and to lowest order, composed of two gluons.
 The exchange involves the quantum numbers of the vacuum, so following the Vector Meson Dominance (VMD) model, the outgoing meson has the same quantum numbers $J^{PC}=1^{--}$ as the incident photon~\cite{Bauer:1977iq}.
 Alternatively, the photon can fluctuate directly into a virtual meson pair, like $\pi^+\pi^-$ or \KK.
 One of the mesons can then scatter elastically from the target, making the pair real.
+For midrapidity kaons in ALICE, the kaon--proton center of mass energy is 50 GeV, far higher than can be studied elsewhere.
+Exclusive $K^+K^-$ production can also occur via two-photon~\cite{ALEPH:2003vit} or in double-Pomeron interactions~\cite{STAR:2020dzd}, but this is the first observation in the photon--Pomeron channel.

-Since these channels are indistinguishable, meson pairs from the decay of vector mesons ($\rho^0 \rightarrow \pi^{+}\pi^{-}$ or $\phi (1020) \rightarrow$ \KK) can interfere with the directly produced pairs.
-The production amplitude use two terms: the resonance is described using a Breit-Wigner distribution expressed in the Jackson form, with amplitude $A_{\phi}$, and there is in addition a continuum component with amplitude $B_{\rm{KK}}$~\cite{Soding:1965nh,Jackson:1964zd,Lebiedowicz:2018eui}, giving
+Since the channels are indistinguishable, meson pairs from the decay of vector mesons ($\rho^0 \rightarrow \pi^{+}\pi^{-}$ or $\phi (1020) \rightarrow$ \KK) can interfere with the directly produced pairs.
+The production amplitude has two terms: the resonance is described using a Breit-Wigner distribution expressed in the Jackson form, with amplitude $A_{\phi}$, and there is, in addition, a continuum component with amplitude $B_{\rm{KK}}$~\cite{Soding:1965nh,Jackson:1964zd,Lebiedowicz:2018eui}, giving

 where $M_{\phi}= 1019.416 \pm 0.016$ \MeVmass~\cite{Workman:2022ynf} and $\Gamma_{\phi}$ are the $\phi (1020)$ mass and mass-dependent width, respectively, with